All Products

 Note

-• Secondary ENIs cannot be bound to instances of this instance family while the instances are being created and can be bound after the instances are created.
-When you bind secondary ENIs to or unbind them from instances of the following instance types, the instances must be in the Stopped state: ecs.t5-lc2m1.nano, ecs.t5-c1m1.large, ecs.t5-c1m2.large, ecs.t5-c1m4.large, ecs.t5-lc1m1.small, ecs.t5-lc1m2.large, ecs.t5-lc1m2.small, and ecs.t5-lc1m4.large.
+• Secondary ENIs cannot be bound to instances of this instance family when the instances are being created and can be bound to the instances after the instances are created.
+When you bind secondary ENIs to or unbind secondary ENIs from instances of the following instance types, make sure that the instances are in the Stopped state: ecs.t5-lc2m1.nano, ecs.t5-c1m1.large, ecs.t5-c1m2.large, ecs.t5-c1m4.large, ecs.t5-lc1m1.small, ecs.t5-lc1m2.large, ecs.t5-lc1m2.small, and ecs.t5-lc1m4.large.